openshift-4-compliance/openshift-4-compliance-automation/open-policy-agent/README.md

 ```

 ## Applying policies using GitOps
-You can modify which policies to enforce/dryrun or include at all using kustomize.
+You can modify which policies to enforce using kustomize.

-**By default all policies are included as dryrun**.
+**By default all policies are included as dryrun.
+Removal isn't supported, although an alternative is specified [here](https://kubectl.docs.kubernetes.io/faq/kustomize/eschewedfeatures/#removal-directives)**.

 ### Import this kustomization
 #### By extending this project